Fertility Lawyers

 A

-Commercial surrogacy is illegal in this country, so a surrogate or surrogacy agency cannot make a profit from offering their service without breaking the law.
+Commercial surrogacy is illegal in the UK, so a surrogate or surrogacy agency cannot make a profit from offering their service without breaking the law.
 However, intended parents can pay a surrogate 'reasonable expenses' to cover costs associated with the pregnancy and birth, such as private medical expenses, travelling expenses for antenatal appointments, the purchase of maternity clothes, and so on.

 What constitutes a reasonable expense will depend on the particular circumstances of both the surrogate and the intended parents.